astrotime/timenomad_app/index.md

 ## Join thousands of satisfied users

-Time Nomad is proud to serve the astrological community by providing this top notch free astrological and astronomical software to everybody who wants to understand movements of celestial bodies and learn the symbolic language of astrology and mythology behind this ancient branch of human knowledge.
+Time Nomad is proud to serve the astrological community by providing this top notch astrological and astronomical software to everybody who wants to understand movements of celestial bodies and learn the symbolic language of astrology and mythology behind this ancient branch of human knowledge.

 {% include reviews-by-users-summary.html link="reviews" %}